 Update for Windows 8.1: Note that System Image Backup in Windows 8.1 has been moved to the lower left corner of the File History tool in Control Panel as shown below.

 In addition, the Windows 7 File Recovery tool in Control Panel has been renamed to the Recovery tool in Windows 8.1.

-Have you recently downloaded Windows 8 RTM?
+Have you recently installed Windows 8?
 In this article, we'll introduce you to the new options available for making Backup and Recovery in Windows 8 easier than ever, including Windows 8 File History, launching Windows System Backup and Windows 8 Refresh & Reset PC.

 File History is a new feature in Windows 8 that allows you to setup a schedule for automatically saving copies of documents located in your Libraries, Contacts, Favorites or SkyDrive to an external drive or network location.
 File History can be leveraged for those situations where you need to recover an older version of a particular document that you've overwritten.
 To turn on File History, use the Control Panel -> File History applet and click the "Turn On" button.